 Ability to Keep Residents Mobile

-This indicates the percent of residents that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This tells you the percent of residents that were able to retain mobility over time.
+Optimizing mobility can be a great sign for residents' health.

 Hospitalizations